 How to make and freeze galangal paste

-When you are ready to use, simply remove from the tray and let thaw for a minute or two, and use it in making curry pastes or stir-fries.
+When you are ready to use, remove from the tray and let it thaw for a minute or two, and use it in making curry pastes or stir-fries.
 The paste form is not best for soups since you want larger chunks for those recipes to maximize the flavor of the rhizome.

-Simple steps to making your own galangal paste
+Simple steps to making galangal paste

-- Trim dried and tough patches on the skin of the fresh galangal then chop the pieces into small round pieces around ¼ of an inch thick.
+- Trim dried and tough patches on the skin of the fresh galangal, then chop the pieces into small round pieces around ¼ of an inch thick.

 - Cut the round pieces into small pieces to make it easier for the food processor to chop them into a paste.

-- Throw the galangal pieces into a food processor, add just a tiny bit of water, 1-2 tbsp, just enough to help the blades turn.
+- Throw the galangal pieces into a food processor, and add just a tiny bit of water, 1-2 tbsp, just enough to help the blades turn.